-On 5 July 2022, the Supervisory Board passed a resolution determining the list of Management Board members eligible to acquire Tranche 1 subscription warrants for the fulfilment in 2021 of the conditions of the 2021-2024 Incentive Scheme.
+On 5 July 2022, the Supervisory Board passed a resolution determining the list of Management Board members eligible to acquire Tranche 1 subscription warrants in view of fulfilment in 2021 of the conditions of the 2021-2024 Incentive Scheme.
 In line with that resolution, a total of 76,044 subscription warrants were awarded to eligible Management Board members in Tranche 1.
-The warrants were subscribed for by Management Board members on 29 July 2022.
+The warrants were acquired by Management Board members on 29 July 2022.